 After surgery, your clinical team will provide you with care instructions, medicated eye drops, and a protective eye shield.
 Vision is generally noticeably better within the next 24 hours and will further stabilise over the coming weeks.

-Eye Lasers Specialists provides a range of eye care treatment options.Contact us on 1300 297 583 to book in consultation with an expert vision specialist, and to discover how we can help in the maintenance of your eye health.
+Eye Lasers Specialists provides a range of eye care treatment options.Contact us on 1300 297 583 for a consultation with an expert vision specialist and discover how we can help in the maintenance of your eye health.